Grundig Satellit 800

 One other side note is that when scanning I tended to identify and stop on more stations on the Grundig than on the Sony, as the Sony’s wide filter tended to mask some weaker signals adjacent to stronger ones.
 When I noticed the existence of the station on the Grundig, I could then find it on the Sony, and usually receive it well, either using the Narrow filter or the sync to lock onto the non-interfered sideband.

-AM was a different story.
+AM was a slightly different story.
 Here the Sony 2010 outperformed the Grundig using their built-in AM antennas.
 The Sony just had higher apparent sensitivity and brought in weak signals somewhat more clearly.
 It was an obvious difference on any weak daytime signal.
 The Satellit rates ***1/2 in my AM Mega Shootout article.
 Another problem is that the Grundig’s size makes it cumbersome, if not impossible, to orient the radio for best AM reception.
 Also, the internal ferrite rod on the Satellit runs front to back – a change from earlier units which had the rod oriented in the more usual lengthwise position.
 This means the Satellit 800 will have to be aimed at 90 degrees relative to a radio with a lengthwise ferrite rod.

 As I expected the Grundig acquitted itself much better in this arrangement.
 The Sony definitely showed some signs of overload.
 I used the RF and IF gain controls on the 2010 quite a bit to improve several stations.
 The Satellit was much happier with this additional antenna.
 It allowed many stations to come in listenably which I couldn’t separate from the background interference on the 2010.
 Very weak signals, especially when somewhat near stronger ones came in on the Satellit 800 that just weren’t to be found on the Sony.
 Clearly the additional antenna did a lot to help the Grundig and not much to help the Sony, verifying the claim that portables are designed to be best on their whips, but a well-designed tabletop can really shine with an external antenna.